nkthuan/python-utils/README.md

 Instructions on the usage of the scripts:

-Generally, just run each script with the option -h to learn about it.
+- Generally, just run each script with the option -h to learn about it.
+- Rename the file .env.sample to .env and put any necessary environment variables there.
+- Be careful about API quota usage.

 ### Calculate videos duration